William Lantigua: Mayor of Lawrence

 Upon taking office, Lantigua became the first elected Latino mayor in Massachusetts history and only the third Dominican-American Mayor in the United States, after Mayor Alex Blanco of Passaic, New Jersey, elected 2008 and fellow Lawrence Mayor Marcos Devers appointed in 2001.
 Lantigua caused controversy when fellow lawmakers on Beacon Hill questioned his ability to hold the position of mayor and State Representative simultaneously in the midst of a citywide financial crisis.

 In April 2011 Lantigua was the subject of a federal investigation into possible corruption and other potential wrongdoing.
 This investigation was the latest in a series of bizarre events that have led to a recall petition to oust Lantigua from office after 15 tumultuous months.

 On May 11, 2011, Lantigua was criticized for receiving fuel assistance totaling possibly $1,165, despite a combined household income of $145,000.
 Lantigua later returned the money.

 In the summer of 2012, Mayor Lantigua married the principal witness against him, his longtime girlfriend and City Hall worker Lorenza Ortega.
 Ortega gave evidence to the grand jury in May 2012, when she and Lantigua had been rumored to be split up, but now, if they are indeed married, Ortega might claim spousal privilege (the right of a spouse to avoid giving incriminating evidence or testimony against the other spouse when the other spouse is on trial), which, if the trial proceeds, could possibly make it harder to secure a conviction.

+Personal life

+Lantigua’s ex-wife is Magalis “Maggie” Lantigua Fawcett.
+His current wife is Mayra Lantigua and his daughter is Vanessa.